bcbeidel/programmers-book-club/building-a-storybrand/04-a-character.md

-# Section 2.1: A Character
+# Chapter 4: A Character

 The customer is the hero, not your brand.
 The story opens with a hero who wants something.
 Framing the message around the customer and their desires should be the focus. **Pare down the Customer's Ambition to a Single Focus**, having too many desires dilutes your objectives.